 We especially appreciate good stories and fresh ideas, particularly if they relate to challenging questions, diverse perspectives, and just communities.
 Tell us something we’ve never heard before.
 Show us something from a different angle.
 Make us feel, see, hear, smell the world anew.

-We welcome all forms of nonfiction writing, including scholarly essays, journalistic articles, and personal essays.
-We accept proposals and drafts of scholarly and journalistic features, but we accept drafts only of personal essays, which must consider larger thematic questions in well-developed, expansive, and nuanced ways.
+We welcome all forms of nonfiction writing, including all forms of essays and journalism.
+Please send drafts of personal essays, which should push beyond simple narrative and consider larger thematic questions.
+If you’re pitching a journalistic or researched piece, please send a proposal and links to your clips and tell us why you’re the person to write this story.
 Features generally range between 1,500 and 4,000 words.
-All contributors receive an honorarium.
-Currently the magazine is distributed to more than 12,000 readers.
+All contributors are paid depending on the length and complexity of the piece.
+Currently the magazine is distributed to nearly 14,000 readers.
 Work from Oregon Humanities has been reprinted in textbooks, the Pushcart Prize anthology, Utne Reader, and Best American Essays, and featured on public radio programs Think Out Loud and This American Life.

 Call for Posts: Root

 For the Spring 2016 issue, tell us your stories about rooting around, taking root, being uprooted or root-bound, getting to the root of a problem, being the root of the problem, rooting someone on.
 Share stories and ideas about beginnings, origins, and foundations.
 Analyze a historical or contemporary grassroots effort.
 Describe the tension between staying put and being stuck.

 Call for Submissions for Cover Art for “Root”

 We are excited to feature the work of new writers and artists in the pages of Oregon Humanities.
 The cover of the Fall/Winter 2015 issue, “In Search of Tomorrow,” is by photographer by Minh Carrico, from Edmonds, Washington..